-You will need to wear clothing that can be thrown away afterwards following the removal of asbestos from your garage, preferably a paper overall, or alternatively any old clothing that you don’t mind throwing away.
+You will need to wear clothing that can be thrown away afterwards following the removal of asbestos from your garage, preferably a paper overall, or alternatively, any old clothing that you don’t mind throwing away.

-However, please ensure that wherever you buy your mask from that it is made to EU standards EN149 (type FFP3) or EN1827 (type FMP3), as these offer the highest level of protection that is available.
+However, please ensure that wherever you buy your mask it is made to EU standards EN149 (type FFP3) or EN1827 (type FMP3), as these offer the highest level of protection that is available.

 The HSE website provides further guidance on what PPE (Personal Protective Clothing) you should wear when working with asbestos.

-The protective clothing (PPE) and any disposable face masks (RPE) must be wrapped in heavy duty polythene sheets or placed into heavy duty rubble sacks and sealed after the removal of asbestos from a shed or garage.
+The protective clothing (PPE) and any disposable face masks (RPE) must be wrapped in heavy-duty polythene sheets or placed into heavy-duty rubble sacks and sealed after the removal of asbestos from a shed or garage.

-Before you start work on the removal of asbestos from your garage, you must ensure that the area is safe and there are no children, animals, or anyone else present who are not wearing the protective clothing.
+Before you start work on the removal of asbestos from your garage, you must ensure that the area is safe and there are no children, animals, or anyone else present who are not wearing protective clothing.

 Certain other safety measures must be taken.
 For example, any electrical supply to the building must be isolated and properly disconnected.
 You may enlist the help of an Electrician to do this for you.

 Don’t under any circumstances be tempted to go onto the roof, as this is extremely dangerous.
 Asbestos cement roofs are known for being very brittle, so if you stand on them you could fall through.
-Not only that, but if the roof is wet it could be very slippy.
+Not only that, but if the roof is wet it could be very slippery.